kaizhangpnl/kaizhangpl.github.io/source/flow.rst

 uses the same time step.

-In the coupled model, the coupling frequency is the same for the atmosphere and land model.
+In the coupled model, the coupling frequency is the same for the atmosphere and land model as in the atm-only simulation.
 For the ocean model, the coupling frequency is 30min for ne30 and 30min or 1h for ne120 (depending on grid setup - oRRS15to5 versus oRRS18to6) in the current version.